Move to: Previous Day

 » Enjoy our Liturgical Seasons series of e-books!

-Today the Church celebrates the optional memorial of the Most Holy Name of Jesus.
-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite this feast is celebrated on January 2.
+Today the Church celebrates the Optional Memorial of the Most Holy Name of Jesus.
+According to the previous liturgical calendar (1962), this feast is celebrated on January 2.
 In the liturgical revisions of Vatican II, the feast was removed, though a votive Mass to the Holy Name of Jesus had been retained for devotional use.
-With the release of the revised Roman Missal in March 2002, the feast was restored as an optional memorial in the Ordinary Form on January 3.
+With the release of the revised Roman Missal in March 2002, the feast was restored as an Optional Memorial on January 3.

 The Church reveals to us the wonders of the Incarnate Word by singing the glories of His name.
 The name of Jesus means Savior; it had been shown in a dream to Joseph together with its meaning and to Our Lady at the annunciation by the Archangel Gabriel.